pvasek/kudu-wiki/Accessing-the-kudu-service.md

 Here are the steps:

 - In the Azure portal, go to the Configure tab, and look for 'DEPLOYMENT TRIGGER URL'.
 You'll see a URL that looks like this: `https://$mysite:37jbd3ejoQYAHa1bwufqpeFoxGNuF4ZohhjJcPLelsRll4tCyJe0c5Sv2GJv@mysite.scm.azurewebsites.net/deploy`.
 Note that it has the site-level publishing credentials embedded, which is what makes it work without prompting for credentials.
 - Remove the /deploy at the end, and paste the rest in your browser's address bar. e.g. `https://$mysite:37jbd3ejoQYAHa1bwufqpeFoxGNuF4ZohhjJcPLelsRll4tCyJe0c5Sv2GJv@mysite.scm.azurewebsites.net`.
-You're now looking at the root of the Kudu service.
+You're now looking at the root of the Kudu service (**note: for mobile services, add /default.aspx at the end**).

 ## Once you're in the Kudu service